 The QuickPad Pro weighs in at about 1.5 pounds and is about the size of a piece of 8 1/2 by 11″ paper.
-It runs off of four AA batteries, which should get you through 100 or more hours (I’ve had mine for several weeks and am still on my first set of batteries).
+It runs off four AA batteries, which should get you through 100 or more hours (I’ve had mine for several weeks and am still on my first set of batteries).
 The cost is a mere $329 plus shipping.

-The screen’s contrast can be adjusted somewhat to compensate for different lighting conditions, though without any backlighting you need to have good lighting for it to work.
+The screen’s contrast can be adjusted somewhat to compensate for different lighting conditions, though without any backlighting, you need to have good lighting for it to work.

-Additionally, files can be transferred using USB, a free serial port or via the QuickPad Pro’s built-in infrared transmitter.
+Additionally, files can be transferred using USB, a free serial port, or via the QuickPad Pro’s built-in infrared transmitter.
 The unit ships with an infrared receiver that can be attached to PCs that works relatively well, if somewhat slow.

 Finally, the battery compartment was not very user friendly.
-The battery compartment requires using a coin to open, which is odd given that even at a couple hundred hours per set of batteries, even moderate users are likely to replace the batteries several times a year — having to pop the battery compartment is extremely inconvenient compared to the AlphaSmart’s elegant battery compartment.
+The battery compartment requires using a coin to open, which is odd given that even at a couple of hundred hours per set of batteries, even moderate users are likely to replace the batteries several times a year — having to pop the battery compartment is extremely inconvenient compared to the AlphaSmart’s elegant battery compartment.